exec85/FTB/README.md

 ![image](https://github.com/exec85/FTB/assets/58392827/462d08e0-a5c2-4fbd-a012-5b7b0a611e0a)

-After you click on the smnall puzzle icon in the upper right corner of your browser and pin it to have it always visible:
+After you click on the small puzzle icon in the upper right corner of your browser and pin it to have it always visible:

 ![image](https://github.com/exec85/FTB/assets/58392827/b3b0be63-da86-4742-8c8c-0d9200f509f8)